elipousson/presentations/2016-06-28-explore-101-writing.md

 ### Tell a whole story

-> "It is far better to discuss a few aspects well than many aspects superficially."
+> "It is far better to discuss a few aspects well than many aspects superficially." ~ William Cronon
->—William Cronon

 Note: